Skip to main content

 Use a sandbox whenever you’re:

-• Building a new integration (ETL, MES, ERP, Slack bot, custom dashboard)
+• Building a new integration, such as an ETL, MES, ERP, Slack bot, or custom dashboard.

-• Testing destructive operations (bulk inventory adjustments, mass run cancellations)
+• Testing destructive operations, such as bulk inventory adjustments or mass run cancellations.

-• Onboarding a new developer who needs API access without prod credentials
+• Onboarding a new developer who needs API access without production credentials.

-If you’re just reading data for a one-off report or analysis, prod with a read-only API key is usually fine.
-If you’re writing data — sandbox first.
+If you’re only reading data for a one-off report or analysis, production with a read-only API key works too.
+If you’re writing data, use a sandbox first.

 Requesting access

-• Why you need a sandbox (which integration is being built)
+• Why you need a sandbox, including which integration you’re building.

-• Who needs access (a list of users / service accounts)
+• Who needs access, as a list of users or service accounts.

-• What data shape you need — a clean blank org, seeded demo data, or a snapshot of your prod tenant
+• What data shape you need: a blank org, seeded demo data, or a snapshot of your production tenant.

 A typical sandbox is provisioned within a few business days.
-Sandboxes don’t count against your production seat license, but heavy or long-lived sandbox usage may have contract implications — the support team will confirm if so.
+Sandboxes don’t count against your production seat license.
+Heavy or long-lived sandbox usage can have contract implications.
+The support team confirms this if it applies.

 Differences from production

-A sandbox tenant is operationally separate from prod.
-Treat the differences as deliberate, not bugs:
+A sandbox tenant is operationally separate from production.

 AspectProductionSandbox